 Ebony House services the greater Phoenix Metropolitan area, Maricopa County, and many other counties within the State of Arizona.

 Developing a reputation as a fully comprehensive service provider, Ebony House has moved from a historical, word-of-mouth, grassroots organization to a provider of all-inclusive services that are well known throughout the Valley and State of Arizona.
-Therapeutic services are client-centered, outcome-driven, and evidence-based, which includes treatment guided by the American Society of Addition Medicine (ASAM) Criteria and the Arizona Vision and 12 principles for children and families.
+Therapeutic services are client-centered, outcome-driven, and evidence-based, which includes treatment guided by the American Society of Addiction Medicine (ASAM) Criteria and the Arizona Vision and 12 principles for children and families.

 Ebony House does not discriminate against any person receiving care because of their ability to pay for the services or because payments for those services are made under Title XVIII (Medicare) or Title XIX (Medicaid/AHCCCS), or for reasons of race, color, sex, national origin, veterans, disability or religion.